-In the wild, angelfish (Pterophyllum scalare) are usually found in flooded forests and slow flowing streams.
-Their body shape and patterns have evolved to allow them blend in and camouflage with the plants in their natural environment, which is the main reason they pair so well with live grass-like plants.
+In the wild, angelfish (Pterophyllum scalare) are usually found in flooded forests and slow-flowing streams in South America.
+Their body shape and patterns have evolved to allow them to blend in and camouflage themselves among the plants in their natural environment, which is the main reason they pair so well with live grass-like plants.

 01 of 05

 If you’re planning on breeding angelfish, this is a perfect choice of plant for them because they like to lay their eggs on blades of long leaf plants.
 If breeding is your main objective, plant an Amazon Sword just behind the middle of the tank, and then plant a taller species behind it to keep the eggs protected and under cover.
 To plant an Amazon Sword, make sure the roots are anchored well, but leave the crown of the plant above the substrate.
-The roots of this plant will grow wide and large, so make sure the substrate is deep.
+The roots of this plant will grow wide and large, so make sure the substrate is 2-3 inches deep.
+The optimal temperature range for Amazon sword plants is 68-75°F.

 02 of 05

-The leaves are hardy and have a leathery like appearance to them.
-They grow to around 13 inches tall and come in a few different varieties such as narrow leaf and needle leaf.
-Both of these variants are ideal for keeping with angelfish due to their thin leaves, which this breed of fish loves to swim in between.
+The leaves are hardy and have a leathery appearance to them.
+They grow to around 13 inches tall and come in a few different varieties, such as narrow leaf and needle leaf.
+Both of these variants are ideal for keeping with angelfish due to their thin leaves, which this species of fish loves to swim in between.
 This plant shouldn’t be buried into the substrate; you’ll need to attach it to something else such as an ornament, decoration, or piece of driftwood.
-Secure the roots using black cotton, and after a few weeks the roots should have attached themselves to the object.
+Secure the roots using black cotton thread, and after a few weeks the roots should have attached themselves to the object.

 03 of 05

-This is one of the most natural plants to place in a tank containing angelfish.
+This is one of the most natural plants to place in an aquarium containing angelfish.
 It's low maintenance and very cheap to buy.
-You simply need to plant a small bunch in one corner and it will quickly create a luscious jungle look on the base of your tank.
+You simply need to plant a small bunch in one corner and it will quickly create a luscious jungle look in the aquarium.
 This classic aquarium plant will do well in wide and long tanks, which are also perfect for angelfish.
-Vallisneria prefers a higher more intense light, however it will still develop even under low light, just at a slower rate.
+Vallisneria prefers an intense light, however it will still grow even under low light, just at a slower rate.

 There are a few different species of this plant available.
-Vallisneria spiralis, also known as straight vallisneria or tape grass, is the most ideal live plant for angelfish due to its luscious green straight leaves which look just like tall blades of grass.
-Another popular species is Vallisneria americana, also known as Jungle Val.
+Vallisneria spiralis, also known as straight vallisneria or tape grass, is the most ideal live plant for angelfish due to its luscious green straight leaves, which look just like tall blades of grass.
+Other popular species are Vallisneria americana, also known as jungle val and Vallisneria asiatica, twisted jungle val, which has spiral twisted leaves.
+They grow quickly, and leaves can reach 7-15 inches long.

 04 of 05

-The Anubias Nana is slightly different from the other plants listed here.
-Its leaves are shaped differently and it lies lower in the tank compared to other plants.
-While this specimen can planted directly into the substrate, it can also be floated.
-This will complement the other three varieties of plants well, rather than directly complement the angelfish.
-The other three species will grow tall and grass-like, providing plenty of space for Angelfish to swim in and out of, while this one makes a great covering for the front of your tank.
+Anubias nana is slightly different from the other plants listed here.
+Its leaves are shaped differently, more like leaves of a terrestrial plant, and it grows lower in the tank compared to other plants.
+While this specimen can be planted directly into the substrate, it can also float in the aquarium.
+This will complement the other taller varieties of plants well.
+The other species will grow tall and grass-like, providing plenty of cover for angelfish to swim through, while this one makes a great covering for the front of your aquarium.

 This species grows quickly, and each specimen should be planted at least two inches apart.
 Be sure they are not planted in a shaded area as they need light.
-If you plant any of the other suggested plants, keep those towards the back, and this one towards the front.Continue to 5 of 5 below.
+If you plant any of the other suggested plants, keep those towards the back, and this one towards the front of the aquarium.Continue to 5 of 5 below.

 05 of 05

-Hornwort can be planted as a background plant, and due to how tall it grows it would make an ideal pair for the Amazon Sword.
-If you’re planning on breeding angelfish, they’ll need a plant such as the Amazon Sword to lay their eggs on, and you’ll need another taller plant to provide shelter and cover for the eggs, Hornwort is perfect for this.
+Hornwort can be planted as a background plant, and due to how tall it grows it would make an ideal plant to pair with the Amazon Sword.
+If you’re planning on breeding angelfish, they’ll need a plant such as the Amazon Sword to lay their eggs on, and you’ll need another taller plant to provide shelter and cover for the eggs.
+Hornwort is perfect for this.
 Due to the rapid speed at which this plant grows, you will need to regularly trim it to make sure it doesn’t take over the tank.
+Plant it in the back and along the sides of the aquarium to make a great background for the other plants.